 As a requirement for the Honors Program, students are required to take 10 Honors courses before graduating.
 Honors students are eligible to contract non-Honors upper level courses, graduate courses and independent studies for Honors credit.
+Depending on the course type, your role may vary, but the Honors staff will always follow up at the end of the semester to get final confirmation that the student was successful.

-For graduate courses (5000 or higher) or undergraduate courses cross-listed with graduate courses: No extra component needs to be added to student requirements to make it count towards Honors requirements—only confirmation that student will be held accountable for completing the graduate-level syllabus.
+For graduate courses (5000 or higher) or undergraduate courses cross-listed with graduate courses: No extra component needs to be added to student requirements to make it count towards Honors requirements—only confirmation that the student will be held accountable for completing the graduate-level syllabus.
 A contract proposal form must be submitted to the Honors office in order for the Honors staff to know that you wish the course to count towards your Honors Program requirements.

 For independent studies: No extra component needs to be added to student requirements to make it count towards Honors requirements, however a contract proposal form must be submitted to the Honors office in order for the Honors staff to know that you wish the course to count towards your Honors Program requirements.